Author

 Photo of several varieties of birds feeding from a birdfeeder.

-Attract a variety of birds with a Feeder
+Backyard Birdwatching – Attract a variety of Birds with a Feeder

 You don’t always need to go far to enjoy birdwatching.
 With a few simple adjustments, you can transform your backyard into a bird paradise.
 Here’s how: